danielstocks/webcloud/pages/blog/2020-03-12-nextjs-without-client-side-react.md

-# Server Side Only React with Next
+# Server-side Only React with Next

 ---